riedyw/PoshFunctions/Docs/Union-Object.md

 ```

 ## DESCRIPTION
-Returns a 'clean' array of objects that have all property names in each element of the array
+Returns a 'clean' array of objects that have all property names in each element of the array.
+Function aliased to 'Union'

 ## EXAMPLES